Barry Levinson has had the kind of career that can make a filmmaker look deceptively miscellaneous.

 The "Baltimore films" hang together even when their plots differ.
 Diner, Tin Men, Avalon, and Liberty Heights are not sequels in any ordinary sense.
 They are linked by the same emotional archive.

 For Jewish readers, Avalon is especially revealing.
-It is not just a nostalgic family picture.
+It is more than a nostalgic family picture.
 It is a film about immigrant adaptation, American abundance, suburban drift, and the slow dilution of shared ritual.
-Levinson did not film Jewish family history as solemn heritage.
-He filmed it as argument, comedy, resentment, love, and loss.
+Levinson filmed Jewish family history as argument, comedy, resentment, love, and loss.

 That made it feel lived instead of embalmed.